Read Norwegian text here

 “I was of the belief that the group could develop well on its own without selling out.
 When I realised that Vickers was not interested in the shipbuilding division, I saw that we would have something left to work with.
 The new shipbuilding division was demerged and named UMV Holding, and forms the basis for today’s new Ulstein Group.
 The business was concentrated on Osneset in Ulsteinvik.
 An agreement with Vickers meant that we could not start a competing business during the first five years, but we could develop ship designs for ships being constructed at our own yards.
 In 2000, we established Ulstein Design (currently: Ulstein Design & Solutions AS) and began developing Ulstein designs for in-house manufacture.”

-“As regards our ship designs and products within the Power & Control area, the market is global.
+“As regards our ship designs and solutions, the market is global.
 If we are to compete, we must make efficiency improvements in every area, develop new ways of working and expand internationally”, says Tore, adding: